Subscribe to updates

 Open Council Network is an independent organisation.
 We report on County Durham and are not the council.
 About us

-Children and Adolescent Mental Health Services (CAMHS) in County Durham
+Children and Adolescent Mental Health Services in County Durham

-The committee was scheduled to receive a presentation on Children and Adolescent Mental Health Services (CAMHS) in County Durham.
-This presentation, delivered by the General Manager of Children and Young People's Services for County Durham and Tees Valley, was expected to cover the provision of CAMHS and the i-THRIVE framework, which aims to provide a whole-system, evidence-based approach to supporting families with their emotional wellbeing and mental health needs.
-The i-THRIVE framework distinguishes between treatment and support, and aims to involve children, young people, and their families as active decision-makers.
-The presentation was also expected to detail the current waiting times for triage, assessment, and support within CAMHS, as well as performance against national access standards for specialist services like eating disorder treatment.
-Neurodevelopmental assessments and regulatory activity, including a NICHE visit and a CQC inspection, were also on the agenda.
+A presentation was scheduled to be given by the General Manager of Children and Young People's Services for County Durham and Tees Valley regarding Children and Adolescent Mental Health Services (CAMHS).
+This presentation was expected to cover the i-THRIVE framework, which aims to provide a whole-system, evidence-based approach to supporting families with their emotional wellbeing and mental health needs.
+The framework distinguishes between treatment and support, with children, young people, and their families being active decision-makers.
+The presentation was also intended to provide an overview of Tees, Esk and Wear Valley's NHS Trust (TEWV) provision for children and young people, including expected population spread across different levels of need, from Thriving to Risk Getting Support.
+Details were to be shared on waiting times for triage, assessment, and commencement of support, as well as performance against national access standards for specialist services like eating disorders.
+The report also highlighted neurodevelopmental assessments, noting a significant average wait time in Durham, and outlined ongoing efforts to improve capacity and efficiency.
+Regulatory activity, including a NICHE visit and a CQC inspection, was also to be discussed, indicating progress in clinical practice and governance.

 Children and Young People's Mental Health and Emotional Wellbeing